 Karma is often thought of as an external force that creates justice, that balances the world out.
 It teaches us that bad people have bad things happen to them.

-You also often see people complain about the same mistakes, for example, women complaining that they always end up with the wrong guys that cheat on them or take them from granted.
-Repeat offences are also very common amongst criminals who, according to statistics, re-offend almost 50% of the time (of the ones that are caught).
+You also often see people complain about the same mistakes, for example, women complaining that they always end up with the wrong guys that cheat on them or take them for granted.
+Repeat offenses are also very common amongst criminals who, according to statistics, re-offend almost 50% of the time (of the ones that are caught).

 Why does this happen?
 The mystical religion of the Upanishads consider the concept of ‘sin’ as darkness.
 They teach that the reason why we sin, the reason why we cause harm to ourselves and others is because we are unaware.
 But if you shed some light into your darkness, if you become more alert and start questioning your continuous unconscious habits, then you will stop sinning.